What is Ginny's Pressure Cooker?

 How to Use Most Pressure Cookers Correctly

 Before first using your pressure cooker, read all instructions and safety features carefully, and follow those directions exactly.
 Never overfill the pot with food or liquids, especially foods that expand during the pressure cooker cooking process.
-Use the recommended amount of liquid, and never use pressure cooking cooking oils in the appliance.
+Use the recommended amount of liquid, and never use pressure cooking oils in the appliance.

 Follow directions for opening the pressure cooker and venting steam from the appliance.
 Learn how the safety features work and follow the correct procedures to the letter.
 Take specific precautions, such as using tongs rather than your bare hands to access safety features.